verrazzano/docs/content/en/docs/observability/monitoring/configure/thanos.md

 </div>
 {{< /clipboard >}}

-Query is the only Thanos component enabled by default.
+Query and Query Frontend are the only Thanos components enabled by default.

 ## Enable long-term storage using OCI Object Storage